andrew-peng-144/Junior-Design-0326/README.md

 From the Github repo, you can transfer any code to the server EXCEPT the folder `dev-test`!
 It contains the commands to setup database records and add passwords. (used in Post-Configuration section in Install Guide above).
 Accidental deployment would expose the database setup to any site visitor. `dev-test` is supposed to only be used in development, on a test server using WAMPserver for example, which was used in the “Installation” section of this document.

+**Important: Password Leaks**

-**Important**: The password for admin is extremely important and if it gets leaked then all the content on the site risks getting deleted or vandalized since admins can remove and edit projects.
+The password for admin is extremely important and if it gets leaked then all the content on the site risks getting deleted or vandalized since admins can remove and edit projects.
 So… in the case that the admin password gets leaked… a developer who setup the WAMPserver should generate a new password with `hash-gen.php` and come up with a new username, then edit the mysql table on the live server to have those new credentials.
 Then they need to restart everyone’s sessions… do this by deleting every file on the live server in /var/lib/php/session.

 # Amazon Web Services (AWS) Set-up Information